A tomboy who defied early-20th-century conventions, Earhart successfully crusaded for women pilots’ place in the sky.

 Two members of the Purdue Research Foundation donated a total of $40,000 for Earhart to buy a twin-engine Lockheed 10E Electra to be used as a “flying laboratory,” equipped with Bendix instruments, a Sperry autopilot and a radio compass.
 Earhart wanted to use the specially equipped craft to study navigation problems in addition to what she termed “the human reactions of flying.”

-One of the interesting friendships Earhart developed at that time was with Mrs. Franklin D. Roosevelt.
-She was planning to teach Eleanor Roosevelt to fly, and the First Lady actually got a student permit.
+One of the interesting friendships Earhart developed at that time was with Eleanor Roosevelt.
+She was planning to teach Eleanor to fly, and the First Lady actually got a student permit.
 Mrs. Roosevelt never pursued the matter, but the two corresponded frequently.

 The flight began from Oakland on March 17, 1937, with Frederick Noonan and Captain Harry Manning, an experienced ship captain, serving as navigators, and Paul Mantz, a movie stunt pilot, acting as co-pilot.
 Mantz was to go along as far as Honolulu, Noonan would continue on to Howland, and Manning would stay with the flight until they reached Darwin, Australia.
 Earhart would fly the rest of the trip alone.
 Noonan, a competent navigator with a reputation for excessive drinking, had been on the Pan American pioneering runs across the Pacific.
 Manning was captain of USS President Roosevelt and had agreed to take a six-month leave of absence from his ship to participate in Earhart’s flight.